-SOC 2 Terminology Updates
+SOC 2 Terminology

-An additional SOC 2 terminology update is that security, availability, confidentiality, processing integrity, and privacy will now be referred to as categories as opposed to criterion or principles.
+An additional SOC 2 terminology update is that security, availability, confidentiality, processing integrity, and privacy are now referred to as categories as opposed to criterion or principles.
 So, for example, when a service organization begins their SOC 2 audit journey, one of the first steps they will take will be to determine which of the categories they’ll need to include in their audit.

 Common Criteria and Additional Criteria